thetardigrades/SolanaGameServer/README.md

-Solana Game Server is the first decentralized Game Server designed for game developers & web3.
+Solana Game Server* is the first decentralized Game Server designed for game developers & web3.

+Web2 gaming today is entrenched by large game studios and aging freemium model franchises.

-Web2 game models suck and web3 has the potential to unlock novel differentiation and monetization mechanisms for small-games.
+Web2 game models suck and web3 has the potential to unlock novel differentiation and monetization mechanisms for small and large games alike.
 The most popular 'crypto games' today are limited in their complexity by their blockchain (Ethereum) or the complexity of building secure, interesting blockchain-based mechanics (Solana et al).